 Individuals must earn higher scores on ETCS Certification test, the English Communication Capacity (ECC) Test, to improve their certification level.
 This test is offered every semester at particular times.
 More information about what scores are required for each certification level can be found here.

 The training options offered by ETCS are excellent ways to improve English communicative competence to achieve higher scores on the ETCS tests.

 ETCS certification applies to all academic units at OU and is valid for the duration of an individual's OU career.

 ETCS also offers support options, such as classroom observation and speaking/pragmatics coaching, to address any English communication issues that may arise for a certified individual teaching an OU course.
 Contact the ETCS Office if interested in these support options.

-No, ETCS only certifies individuals for English capacity for the OU undergraduate classroom teaching context.
-Academic units offer appointments, and these appointments must be appropriate for an individual's certification level.
+No, ETCS only certifies individuals for English capacity in the context of instructional interactions at OU.
+Academic and non-academic units offer GTA appointments, and these appointments must be appropriate for an individual's certification level.